-DeutschINSA is the INSA Strasbourg’s Franco-German strand.
-It enables French and German-speaking high school leavers to follow a bilingual and bicultural course leading to a qualification as an engineer or architect.
-The strand is available at three levels.
-It mainly concerns the first three years of studies at INSA.
+DeutschINSA is INSA Strasbourg’s Franco-German program.
+It enables French and German-speaking high school graduates to follow a series of bilingual and bicultural courses leading to qualification as an engineer.
+The program is available at three levels and mainly comprises the first two years of studies at INSA.

-The aim of this strand is to develop students’ ability to adapt and innovate and to enable them to work in French and German-speaking working environments and cultures and therefore to be able to understand their future industrial partners.
+The aim of this program is to develop students’ ability to adapt and innovate and to enable them to work in French and German-speaking working environments and cultures.
+It therefore enables program graduates to understand their future industry partners.

 This programs aims to equip future engineers to successfully face the challenges of “interculturality” and employability posed by many French and German companies.
-DeutschINSA aspires to train students who will feel equally at home in a French and German-speaking environments.
+DeutschINSA aspires to train students so that they will feel equally at home in French and German-speaking environments.

 DeutschINSA is available at three levels:

-- Confirmed level is for baccalaureate holders with at least a B2 language level and includes : mandatory two-week summer school before the beginning of Year 1, German language lessons, completing at least one internship in a German-speaking country and taking interculturality classes, and in addition attending certain lectures and scientific seminars in German, their diploma in engineering will specifically mention that they completed the “DeutschINSA confirmed course”.
+- Confirmed level is for baccalaureate holders with at least a B2 language level and includes : mandatory two-week summer school before the beginning of Year 1, German language lessons, interculturality classes, certain lectures and scientific seminars in German and at least one internship in a German-speaking country

 Access to Year 3 and 4

-The summer school takes place at INSA Strasbourg during the second fortnight in August, just before the beginning of the new academic year.
-It is mandatory for students on the Expert and Confirmed level and optional for students of the Advanced level.
+The summer school takes place at INSA Strasbourg during the second half of August, just before the beginning of the new academic year.
+It is mandatory for students of the Expert and Confirmed level and optional for students of the Advanced level.

-A Mechatronics-DeutschINSA sandwich course is offered to students with 2 years of higher education (DUT or BTS 2-year technical diploma, bachelor’s degree or Grandes Écoles preparatory class (CPGE)).
+A Mechatronics-DeutschINSA dual education course is offered to students with 2 years of higher education (DUT or BTS 2-year technical diploma, bachelor’s degree or Grandes Écoles preparatory class (CPGE)).

-Continuing with a double diploma at master’s level
+Continuing with a double diploma at the master’s level

-The DeutschINSA project is funded with the backing of:
+The DeutschINSA project was/is funded with the backing of:

-- our corporate sponsors: Schaeffler France, Clemessy, Gaggenau Industrie, Hager Group, Schaeffler France, Sotralentz, Vinci Energies
+- Corporate sponsors: Clemessy, Gaggenau Industrie, Hager Group, Schaeffler France, Sotralentz, Vinci Energies

 Any other questions?
 See the Frequently Asked Questions page